initialed85/eds-cctv-system/README.md

 This repo contains some Go code that integrates the following services into a rudimentary CCTV system:

-NOTE: As of 1 Jul 2020 `linuxserver/ffmpeg` is used as the base Docker image and so I can't promise this will work well on a machine withour an Nvidia GPU.
+As of 1 Jul 2020 `linuxserver/ffmpeg` is used as the base Docker image and so I can't promise this will work well on a machine withour an Nvidia GPU.

+Also for my Quadro P400 (and probably oher consumer Nvidia GPUs), I had to follow the instructions at https://github.com/keylase/nvidia-patch to unlock the number of encoding sessions.

+TODO: Use the trick that URL to patch the encoding session limitation without needing the Docker host to do so.

 ## Overview